Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Food that was going to be thrown out
+Not find anything new, it really got them thinking about their own consumption and waste and what can be done at a home and school level

 Helpful Report

-What are three words that describe the activities in this kit? conversation, laughter, analysing
+What are three words that describe the activities in this kit? interactive, long term, food

 How effective was the resource in fostering critical thinking about food waste issues?